 102 Elementary Latin II (4).
 The basic elements of Latin grammar, practice in reading and writing Latin, introduction to Roman civilization through a study of the language of the Romans.

 111 Accelerated Beginning Latin (4).
-Permission of the instructor and program director.
+Permission of the instructor.
 Taught in conjunction with LATN 601 in the fall and independently in the spring.
 Introduction to Latin grammar (the material covered in LATN 101 and 102).
 Students meet for a fourth session dedicated to Latin prose composition.

 203 Intermediate Latin I (3).
 Review of fundamentals.
 Reading in selected texts such as Catullus, Ovid, Cicero, or others.